How to build a neurodiversity-inclusive organization

 Of course there will always be a need for an accommodations process, such as for those with physical and sensory disabilities.
 But for neurodivergence inclusion, this process should not be leading.

-The solution is to anticipate the majority of individual accommodation requests by establishing a culture that is designed to address most of them, so that in most cases requests do not need to be made.
+The solution is to design the environment so most accommodations are no longer needed.
 This culture is one that welcomes and enables different styles of working.
 It is curious, supportive, and team-focused, striving more to release the collective genius than celebrating individual achievements.

 This culture must be demonstrated from the top, with clear accountability for each employee to reinforce and safeguard it.
 Bottom-up accountability to create and maintain the culture, perhaps championed by employee resource groups and networks, but contributed to by all employees, is a critical component of the success, but the change is led top-down.

 The framework, defined by leadership, is constant and non-negotiable.
+It defines what must be true — not how people must work.
 The trick is that the framework must describe how the culture feels, and what it seeks to achieve, not how it is implemented.

 The freedom describes the accountability of each employee to make that framework live in the teams that they are a part of.
 The implementation of the framework is determined by the teams, who have been empowered to do this.
 The implementation will differ between teams, and change over time within any given team as people leave and others join.
 Everyone, regardless of seniority, function, location, neurodivergence or any other diversity, contributes to translate the framework to make sense in the teams they are a member of, and works in a way that enables each of their team members to shine.